passthejoe — the blog

 Here are the other places my content appears:

 2024 update: I didn’t expect the server running Click and Feel the Nuys to last anywhere near as long as it did.
-Right now it’s offline.
+Right now it’s offline, broken or dead.
 Don’t trust corporations with your content.
 Always keep a backup (or many).

 Old Blogger sites (I can’t belive I was so all in on Blogger.
 This must be before WordPress caught on):